createlineageos1/hexrail/README.md

 # Hexrail
 Hexrail is a emulated CLI-based OS.
 It is NOT completely open-source: Hexrail apps are closed-source.
+The apps are source available, but we DON'T allow to users edit Hexrail apps and publish it.

 # Required modules and apps to run Hexrail
 Termcolor, install it via: ```pip install termcolor```.
 (Install Python3 first)